fl101/awardfares-blog/_posts/2023-12-29-eurobonus-last-minute-awards-2023.md

 ### 6. EVA Air Business Class for 82k points (Round Trip)

 EVA Air not only has a fantastic Business Class product that feels like first.
-It also has great connections from/to almost everywhere via TPE, and it's a great gateway from Europe to Asia.
-In addition, there's often great availability on short-notice flights.
+It also has convenient connections from/to almost everywhere via TPE, and it's a great gateway from Europe to Asia.
+In addition, there's often decent availability on short-notice flights.

 Prices range 30k-99k one-way (depending on flight length), and up to 165k round trip.
 Using an Amex voucher that comes down to 82.5k points per passenger.